AusDTO/dta-website/pages/what-we-do/platforms/govpass.md

 Longer term improvements will allow users to do more complex online transactions, meaning they may not need to visit a shop front at all, unless they choose to.

+You can see more in our [latest blog and video](https://www.dta.gov.au/blog/govpass/).